-Higashi-ku, Nagoya, Aichi 461-8525, Japan Fax: +81-52-971-6115 E-mail:
+1-13-2 Higashi-sakura, Higashi-ku, Nagoya, Aichi 461-8525, Japan Fax: +81-52-971-6115 E-mail: pr inquiries | Aichi Triennale Organizing Committee (Public Relations Depart

 The Aichi Triennale is an urban international art festival, held every three years since 2010 across a wide region including the Aichi Arts Center and other city venues, and preparations are underway for Aichi Triennale 2022 to build on the achievements of the previous four iterations.
 The festival will span a wide range of fields, synthetically exhibiting performing art and other forms together with a contemporary art core, and make Aichi Prefecture a beacon of the artistic avant-garde.